Mjaraespejo/Codes_CellFateSpecification/README.md

 # Codes_CellFateSpecification
 This repository contains the scripts used for the analysis of blastomere-specific transcripts localisation during early embryogenesis.
-The notebooks also generates figures summarising main results.
+The R Markdown notebooks also generates figures summarising main results.

 In **Integration_transcriptomes.nb** are the files and scripts used:
 - To run RNA-seq expressioon quantification for each blastomere-specific library.
 The blastomer IDs for 4-cell embryos are Emr, Eml, Epen and Mavg; 8-cell blastomeres are named El, Er, Ep, Mr, Ml, Mav, g and en.
 Raw treads were previously mapped to reference genome using *HISTA2*